epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 ## Clinical Note Quality with AI-Powered Evaluation at NYU Langone Health
-NYU Langone Health has implemented a groundbreaking AI-powered system to evaluate and improve the quality of clinical notes.
+NYU Langone Health has implemented an AI-powered system to evaluate and improve the quality of clinical notes.
 This initiative addresses the long-standing issue of poor and overly long documentation that can lead to delayed treatments and unclear diagnoses.
 By leveraging artificial intelligence, NYU Langone has transformed clinical note quality from a subjective, difficult-to-measure domain into a data-driven process.

 **How the AI Grading Systems Works**